andfanilo/hdp-tutorial/docs/td1.md

     - In the left sidebar, you should recognize some of the Hadoop services presented in the lecture.
     - The main area displays KPIs to monitor the platform.
 Apart from Supervisors Live, there should not have too many red flags.
     - The topbar has a few links to running services, list of hosts and an admin portal.
-    - Some links go to `http://sandbox.hortonworks.com`, replace that by `http://localhost` if you want to check it out.
+    - Some links go to `http://sandbox.hortonworks.com`, replace that by `http://localhost` if you want to check them out.

 Browse the dashboard to answer the following:

 !!! question "Questions on the Ambari dashboard"
     - How many Namenodes/Datanodes are currently running in the virtual machine ?
-    - What is the jdbc URL to connect to the Hive server ? _Take note for when we will want to connect PowerBI._
+    - What is the jdbc URL to connect to the Hive server ?
     - The YARN cluster comprises of a Resource Manager and a Node Manager.
 How do you restart all Node Managers ?

 ## 2. Uploading files to HDFS

-There are two ways to upload data to HDFS: from the command line and from the Ambari Files View.
+There are two ways to upload data to HDFS: from the Ambari Files View and from a terminal.

 In this section we will:

-- [ ] Upload the `data` folder into HDFS through the Ambari Files View
+- [ ] Upload the `data` folder of the project (which you can find [here](https://github.com/andfanilo/hdp-tutorial/tree/main/data)) into HDFS through the Ambari Files View
-- [ ] Move folder, then upload the `titanic.csv` file in HDFS with the command line.
+- [ ] Move folders, then upload the [titanic.csv](https://github.com/andfanilo/hdp-tutorial/blob/main/data/titanic.csv) file in HDFS with the command line.

 ### Using the Ambari Files View